-This course provides the necessary skills and selected approaches to English grammar as it applies to required college writing for students who are in need of further development of using Standard English.
-Along with ENG 101, this course provides a review of grammar, punctuation, and usage skills as well as spelling hints.
+This course provides the necessary skills and selected approaches to English grammar as it applies to remark college writing for students with a in need of further development of resident of the standard English and selected approaches a relief of grammar, punctuation, and usage skills as well as spelling hints.
 To develop further writing capabilities for academics and careers seeking the demand for English skills competency.
 Corequisite: ENG 101.